ioccc-src/winner/1994/weisberg/README.md

     ./primes.sh number
 ```

 where `number` is a positive number, defaulting to 15.
-The [try.sh](%%REPO_URL%%/1994/weisberg/try.sh)
+The
-script will also do this.
+[try.sh](%%REPO_URL%%/1994/weisberg/try.sh) script will also `try` :-) and do
+this.

 ## Alternate code:

 If you liked what you saw from the above program, and happen to
-have some 512 Megabytes of virtual memory lying around with to do
+have some 512 megabytes of virtual memory lying around with to do
-something with you might try this version.
+something with you might try this build.

 ### Alternate build: